rescript-react-native/rescript-react-native/reason-react-native/src/apis/LayoutAnimation.md

 };
 ```

-Above animation specification is that of the `spring` preset.
+Note that above animation specification is that of the `spring` preset.
 Accordingly, the animation could have been specified as

 ```reason
 LayoutAnimation.configureNext(LayoutAnimation.Presets.spring);
 ```

 or equivalently as

 ```reason
 LayoutAnimation.spring();
 ```